 What to Expect

 During an appointment at our clinic, a child will see knowledgeable healthcare specialists from a variety of disciplines during the same appointment.
-The clinic will be held several days each month.
+The clinic is held every Thursday at the main hospital.
 Visits can last between two to three hours to allow each child time to be seen by all the consultants necessary for their individualized treatment plan.
-Specialists that are available during clinic include a neurologist, a pulmonologist, an orthopedic surgeon, physical and occupational therapists, a nurse educator, a metabolic bone health pediatric nurse practitioner, a clinical nutritionist, orthotists, the MDA Healthcare Services Coordinator and a social worker.
+Specialists that are available during clinic include a neurologist, a pulmonologist, a cardiologist, physical and occupational therapists, a metabolic bone health pediatric nurse practitioner, a clinical nutritionist, orthotists, the MDA Healthcare Services Coordinator and a social worker.
 We can also coordinate appointments with cardiology and other disciplines if necessary.

 MDA Clinic Director Nancy L Kuntz, MD, is Attending Physician, Neurology; Medical Director, Mazza Foundation Neuromuscular Disorders Program; and Associate Professor of Pediatrics and Neurology at Northwestern University Feinberg School of Medicine.
 Dr. Kuntz is board-certified in Pediatrics, Neurology with special qualifications in Child Neurology, and Neurology with special qualifications in Neurodevelopmental Disabilities.

 To make an appointment for the MDA Clinic at Lurie Children’s, please call 312.227.3550.